-Amounts represent the aggregate grant date fair value of options granted during the respective fiscal year calculated in accordance with FASB ASC Topic 718.
-See Note 10, "Stock-based Compensation," to the financial statements included in our Annual Report for a discussion of the assumptions we made in determining the grant date fair value of our equity awards.
+(2) Amounts represent the aggregate grant date fair value of RSUs or options, as applicable, granted during the respective fiscal year calculated in accordance with FASB ASC Topic 718.
+See Note 11, "Stock-based Compensation," to the financial statements included in our Annual Report for a discussion of the assumptions we made in determining the grant date fair value of our equity awards.

-(2) Amounts represent cash compensation earned under our annual incentive program, based on achievement of corporate and/or individual objectives by the Board or Compensation Committee.
-See the CD&A above for additional information.
+(3) Amounts represent cash compensation earned under our annual incentive program, based on achievement of corporate and/or individual objectives as determined by the Board or Compensation Committee.